Cyrof/Storage-system/README.md

 # —Instructions—
-Download file either clone to repo or download via zip file.
+Download file as zip file.
 Once downloaded, create venv then run run.py inside the venv to install all requisites

 # Open terminal as administator (window)